Long-Term Disability (LTD) Claims for Physicians

 Why Is It Important to Read and Understand My Long-Term Disability Policy?

-If you have long-term disability coverage, the terms of your policy govern what you need to establish in order to receive the long-term disability benefits to which you are entitled.
-It is important to read your disability policy in order to understand the definition of disability, deadlines, the maximum benefit period, limitations that may apply to your benefits, and other crucial information.
+If you have long-term disability coverage, the terms of your policy govern what you need to establish to receive the long-term disability benefits to which you are entitled.
+It is important to read your disability policy to understand the definition of disability, deadlines, the maximum benefit period, limitations that may apply to your benefits, and other crucial information.

 Definitions of Disability in Long-Term Disability Policies for Physicians